Screwarch (1982) Claes Oldenburg

-Claes Oldenburg (Stockholm, 1929) developed into one of the most important artists of Pop Art in the 1961s.
+Claes Oldenburg (Stockholm, 1929 – New York, 2022) developed into one of the most important artists of Pop Art in the 1960s.
 He grew up in the United States, where he studied art.
-Oldenburg makes collages and assemblages based on utensils that he finds on the street.
-In 1965 he opens The Store, a kind of exhibition in which he offers food and clothing made of painted plaster for sale.
-He also makes huge soft sculptures.
-From XNUMX he makes enlargements of everyday objects, which he provides with a monumental greatness.
-In the course of the seventies he started collaborating with art critic Coosje van Bruggen.
+Oldenburg made collages and assemblages based on the examples of utensils he found on the street.
+In 1961 he opened The Store, a kind of exhibition in which he offered for sale food and clothing made of painted plaster.
+He also made huge soft sculptures.
+From 1965 he made enlargements of everyday objects, which he provided with a monumental magnitude.
+Since 1976 he has worked with the Dutch/American artist Coosje van Bruggen, whom he married a year later.
+Together they created more than forty works for the public space of many major cities worldwide.